 The hotel is decorated with fine art, centring on the work of painters active in France during the 20th century, such as Marc Chagall, Pablo Picasso, Sonia Delaunay and Fernand Léger.
 These geometric and brightly coloured works, blend perfectly with the décor, creating an exceptional artistic space.

 in your own hot spring bath.
-Every guest room has its own hot spring bath, fed continuously with water direct from either the Ubako or the Owakudani spring.The water of the Ubako spring, known as bihada no yu (“hot spring for beautiful skin”), is clear and transparent; the water of the Owakudani spring is rich in minerals that give it a beautiful milky white appearance.
-Both feel soft to the skin and are said to be highly effective in relieving skin conditions and neuralgia.
+Every guest room has its own hot spring bath, fed continuously with water direct from the Shin-Ubako spring.The water of the Shin-Ubako spring, known as bihada no yu (“hot spring for beautiful skin”), is clear and transparent.It feel soft to the skin and said to be highly effective in relieving skin conditions and neuralgia.